Supply Chain Process Design using the Queueing Theory

 Conclusion

-Based on these simulation results, you can estimate the impact on the average cycle time (by adding the processing time to queueing) and motivate your choices in the design.
+Based on these simulation results, you can estimate the impact on the average cycle time (by adding the processing time to the queueing) and motivate your choices in the design.

-Fortunately, the most efficient solution is also the cheapest as you do not need to invest in a new conveyor.
+Fortunately, the most efficient solution is also the cheapest, as you do not need to invest in a new conveyor.

 About Me

-Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer that is using data analytics to improve logistics operations and reduce costs.
+Let’s connect on Linkedin and Twitter.
+I am a Supply Chain Engineer who is using data analytics to improve logistics operations and reduce costs.

-If you’re looking for tailored consulting solutions to optimize your supply chain and meet sustainability goals, feel free to contact me.
+If you’re looking for tailored consulting solutions to optimise your supply chain and meet sustainability goals, feel free to contact me.